onap/vnfrqts-requirements/docs/Chapter2.rst

   that applicable to service providers are not included in this document.
 - These requirements are applicable to the Amsterdam release of ONAP.
 - Scope of the ONAP versions/release and future functionality
+- The VNF Requirements should include support for the functionality of the ONAP E-E use cases.

 References
 -----------------------